yuhisern7/enterprise-security/README.md

-# 🛡️ Battle-Hardened AI – Global Security Mesh
+# 🛡️ Battle-Hardened AI – Network Monitoring King

-**Military-Grade Protection for Homes & Businesses. $25/month.**
+**AI-Powered Network Security.
+One Container Protects Your Entire Network. $25/month.**

 ## 💡 The Genius Solution

 **One attack anywhere.
 Everyone protected everywhere.**

-Unlike traditional antivirus (install on every device), you only need **ONE container per network**.
-It protects ALL devices via passive packet capture—attackers can't detect it watching them.
+This is a **Network Monitor (IDS/IPS), NOT antivirus.** One container watches ALL network traffic and blocks attackers before they reach your devices—invisible and unstoppable.

 **When ANY subscriber worldwide detects an attack:**
 - Attack logged to central relay server instantly